 Why Should You Sign Up for a Fixed-Rate Electricity Plan?

 A fixed-rate electricity plan protects you from price spikes in the electricity market that can occur during times when demand is high, such as months with extreme temperatures.
-This summer should be particularly gnarly due to predicted unusually high temperatures and the closing of several power plants in Texas.

 The high summer temperatures will cause air conditioners around the country to work harder to keep homes cool and result in many people opting to entertain themselves at home, increasing energy use and demand from the power grid.
 The closure of power plants means that less energy is being supplied to the market.
 Economics 101 tells us that increased demand plus decreased supply means higher market prices.